Kotlin/kotlin-by-example/examples/03_special_classes/03_Sealed Classes.md

 </div>

-1. Defining a sealed class.
+1. Defines a sealed class.
-2. Defining subclasses.
+2. Defines subclasses.
 Note that all subclasses must be in the same file.
-3. Using an instance of the sealed class as an argument in a `when` expression.
+3. Uses an instance of the sealed class as an argument in a `when` expression.
 4. A smartcast is performed, casting `Mammal` to `Human`.
 5. A smartcast is performed, casting `Mammal` to `Cat`.
 6. The `else`-case is not necessary here since all possible subclasses of the sealed class are covered.
 With a non-sealed superclass `else` would be required.